-- 1. Influence management of water levels in the lake to minimize impacts on fish populations.
-Implimentation of mitigation plans for operations of Hungry Horse is being considered by the Northwest Power Planning Council.
-Objective were accomplished with state funds. - 2.
-Maintain water quality at present levels as measured by the Montana Water Quality Bureau (WQB).
+Influence management of water levels in the lake to minimize impacts on fish populations.
+Implementation of mitigation plans for operations of Hungry Horse is being considered by the Northwest Power Planning Council.
+Objective were accomplished with state funds.

+- Maintain water quality at present levels as measured by the Montana Water Quality Bureau (WQB).
 Objective accomplished utilizing state funds through the cooperative participation and review with appropriate agencies. - 3.
 Maintain aquatic habitat at a level capable of sustaining existing fish populations.
 Objective accomplished utilizing state funds through the cooperative participation and review with appropriate agencies to enforce stream and lake bed protection laws. - 4.
 Maintain trout and salmon populations at present levels in face of projected increases of 35,000 angler days by 1992.
 Utilize hatchery plants if necessary.
-Objective attained to the degree of developing and implementing an experimental stocking strategy to restore the kokanee population by utilizing hatchery plants of 3 to 5 million kokanee fry under several rearing and release strategies. - 5.
+Objective attained to the degree of developing and implementing an experimental stocking strategy to restore the kokanee population with an initial plant of 250,000 yearling kokanee in 1993.
+Hatchery plants of 1 million kokanee yearlings under several release strategies will be made over the next 5 years. - 5.
 Maintain the opportunity to catch large bull trout (>8 lb.) and lake trout (>15 lb.) at a catch rate of 0.1 fish/hour.
-Objective accomplished to the degree of developing and implementing a plan to restore the kokanee prey base and the monitoring of the seasonal lake fishery. - 6.
+Objective accomplished to the degree of developing and implementing a plan to restore the kokanee prey base and the monitoring of the seasonal lake fishery.
+Bull trout fishing was closed due to population declines and a petition to list the species under the Endangered Species Act. - 6.
 Manage for a 12-14" kokanee and a catch rate of 1 fish/hour.
-Objective attained to the degree of developing and implementing an experimental stocking strategy to restore the kokanee population and annual monitoring of kokanee year-class strength.

-- 7. Develop management strategies to compensate for the introduction of Mysis.
-Objective accomplished to the degree of monitoring the annual population status of the Mysis population and defining effects of Mysis on fish populations. - 8.
+Objective attained to the degree of developing and implementing an experimental stocking strategy to restore the kokanee population and annual monitoring of kokanee year-class strength. - 7.
+Develop management strategies to compensate for the introduction of Mysis.
+Objective accomplished to the degree of monitoring the annual population status of the Mysis population and defining effects of Mysis on fish populations.
+Mysis appear to be stabilizing at a level one-fifth of peak densities. - 8.
 Encourage public participation in resource issues and decisions.
-Objective accomplished through dissemination of information at public meetings and public input by implimenting drainage management plan. - 9.
+Objective accomplished through dissemination of information at public meetings and ratification of the Hungry Horse Fisheries Mitigation Implementation Plan. - 9.
 Increase angler compliance with existing laws.
-Objective accomplished through education at public meetings and through coordinated effort of the enforcement division, utilized state funds. - 10.
+Objective accomplished through education at public meetings and through coordinated effort of the enforcement division, utilized state funds.
+Posters on bull trout identification, regulations and release techniques were developed and distributed in cooperation with Confederated Salish and Kootenai Tribe. - 10.
 Provide public access to popular use areas and develop more low water boat ramps.
 The review and implementation of development projects at existing sites and identification of sites needed for future acquisition.
 Objective accomplished with state funding.